armchairlinguist/thinking-outside-the-framework-3-iupac/README.md

 * Some test cases

-Since we're going to be working on a totally new aspect (IUPAC naming) you only really need to understand the first section--the rest are just there for fun, and to provide a little context.
+Since we're going to be working on a totally new aspect (IUPAC naming) you only really need to understand the first section (~40 lines)--the rest are just there for fun, and to provide a little context.